The HEART Library

 Something we’ve learned in our many years of teaching is that seeing really is believing.
 Having good educational videos to accompany lessons helps all different kinds of learners to process complex information.
 HEART’s educational videos are offered to the public to use at no cost.

-Find humane books for students of all ages that tackle human rights, animal protection, and environmental ethics issues.
+Find humane children's books for kids of all ages that tackle human rights, animal protection, and environmental ethics issues.
 By introducing students to humane literature, we can broaden their horizons and encourage them to become more humane in their own lives.

 What educators are saying about HEART resources...